Biography

 He has collaborated with musician/poet PJ Harvey on projects Let England Shake and The Hope Six Demolition Project.
 Murphy and Harvey together published The Hollow of the Hand (Bloomsbury.
 2015) a book of his photography and Harvey’s poetry.
 An exhibition and live presentation of The Hollow of the Hand took place at the Royal Festival Hall, London in 2015 and at Les Recontres d’Arles in France in 2016.

-(Allen Lane.
+The Republic (Allen Lane.
 2016) is a personal and immediate photographic journey around his native Ireland in advance of the centenary of its revolution.

-His second feature documentary The Peculiar Sensation of Being Pat Ingoldsby (2022), which Murphy also shot and directed, is about the life, work and imagination of maverick Irish poet, Pat Ingoldsby.
+Murphy shot and directed his second feature documentary The Peculiar Sensation of Being Pat Ingoldsby (2022), about the life, work and imagination of maverick Irish poet, Pat Ingoldsby.
 It went on cinema release in November 2022.

 He won the Liberty in Media Prize, and was nominated for an Emmy for A Darkness Visible: Afghanistan, his film based around his photographic work in Afghanistan.

+12 Short Films for PJ Harvey’s Let England Shake, a cycle of 12 films, one for each track on her Mercury Prize-winning album.
 His music films for Harvey’s The Hope Six Demolition Project, won a Q Award for Best Music Film in October 2016.